QuantEcon/lecture-source-py/source/rst/ar1_processes.rst

     \int h(x) \psi^*(x) dx
         \quad \text{as } m \to \infty

-provided that the integral on the right hand side is finite.
+whenever the integral on the right hand side is finite and well defined.

+Notes:

-In :eq:`ar1_ergo`, convergence holds with probability one.
+* In :eq:`ar1_ergo`, convergence holds with probability one.

-The textbook by :cite:`MeynTweedie2009` is a classic reference on this topic.
+* The textbook by :cite:`MeynTweedie2009` is a classic reference on ergodicity.

-For example, if we consider the indicator function :math:`h(x) = x`, we get
+For example, if we consider the identity function :math:`h(x) = x`, we get

 .. math::